Historic Candler Park

 Would new historic district regulations apply to all houses in the neighborhood?

 Historic district regulations do apply to all houses or structures within the district, however, the regulations for “contributing” and “non-contributing” structures are usually different.
-A contributing structure is one which reinforces the visual or historic integrity of a district..
-The historic district can be flexible in the regulations applied to houses or structures that are considered “not contributing” at the date of district adoption.
+A contributing structure is one which reinforces the visual or historic integrity of a district.
+Historic district regulations are typically much more flexible in the regulations applied to houses or structures that are considered “not contributing” at the date of district adoption.

 Will neighbors have a voice in proposed changes to properties?